Feddas/MultiMaze/Development.md

-# bugs to fix
-Hard to repoduce: allow using hold to restart button after it's already been used to regen a maze

 # to do AKA stuff you'll see happen with support
 - Rotate or Animate Cube size from huge to small to show where the "green pad" is.